TylerSelden/QueryBot/README.md

 }
 ```

 The API will return `HTTP_401` if the key is invalid, and `HTTP_400` if the data is invalid.
-Otherwise, the response will be raw text, containing the answer to the question.
+Otherwise, the response will be either raw text or JSON data.

+- `/api/get_answer`: Gives the raw text answer to the question.
-If you want more details than just the answer, you can make the request to `/api/get_response`, which will provide much more information about the response.
+- `/api/get_response`: Gives a JSON object with the answer, confidence, and more.
+- `/api/send_feedback`: Sends feedback to the developers.
+Use this to send questions that the model did not know how to respond to, to improve the model.

+**Note:** When sending feedback, replace the `question` parameter with one called `feedback`.

 ## Examples